Originally posted 2015-10-02 12:57:37.

 No good can come, ever, of ignoring or denying the science.
 If you don’t like the science, then make it better.

 Departments of Humanities across the planet should be shamed for their pseudo-scientific preference for politically correct nonsense over scientifically established knowledge.
-If we were to take any heed of them, we might as well go back to believing in an angry Sky-father and bowing in abjection before distant volcanoes.

 This site respects science and scientists.